pjacferreira/flow-sequencer/FEATURES.md

 You can:

-1. Pass in parameters to template method
+1. Pass in parameters to the template method
 2. Assign a 'label' to the template entry

-If you assign a 'label' to the template entry, the label, will be assigned to the first entry ADDED by the template.
-This "allows you" to goto a template.
+If you assign a 'label' to the template entry, the label, will be transferred to the first entry ADDED by the template.
+This "allows you" to "goto" a template.